JudeQuintana/terraform-main/docs/routing-policy-language.md

 The routing policy integration in the `generate_routes_to_other_vpcs` function is validated by 66 passing tests via `terraform test`.
 These cover:

-- Deny rules (IPv4 and IPv6) -- explicit pair blocking, bidirectional enforcement
+- Deny rules (IPv4 and IPv6): explicit pair blocking, bidirectional enforcement
-- Segments (IPv4 and IPv6) -- isolation between groups, same-segment permitting
+- Segments (IPv4 and IPv6): isolation between groups, same-segment permitting
-- Precedence (IPv4 and IPv6) -- deny overriding allow, allow overriding segments,
-  segments overriding default, full interaction matrix
+- Precedence (IPv4 and IPv6): deny overriding allow, allow overriding segments, segments overriding default, full interaction matrix
-- Default behavior -- `default = "allow"` full mesh, `default = "deny"` zero trust
+- Default behavior: `default = "allow"` full mesh, `default = "deny"` zero trust
-- Edge cases -- empty policy, single segment (equivalent to full mesh), deny with no matching VPCs, allow across segment boundaries
+- Edge cases: empty policy, single segment (equivalent to full mesh), deny with no matching VPCs, allow across segment boundaries

-Each test asserts on the exact route set the compiler emits -- not just that routes exist, but that the correct routes exist and no others.
+Each test asserts on the exact route set the compiler emits, not just that routes exist, but that the correct routes exist and no others.
 This validates the totality property: every VPC pair is accounted for in every test scenario.